Finish the administrative path

 Santiago Pilgrim Office and Compostela Certificate Guide

-A source-checked guide to the Santiago Pilgrim Office and the practical decisions around receiving the Compostela certificate.
+A reviewed guide to the Santiago Pilgrim Office, the Compostela certificate, and the practical first-hour decisions around bags, Cathedral access, and onward travel.

 Quick answer

 Treat the Pilgrim Office, Cathedral, and luggage plan as one arrival system.
-If bags are heavy or Cathedral access matters, solve storage before trying to do everything on foot.
+If bags are heavy or Cathedral access matters, store them or check in first; then decide whether the office or the Cathedral should come next.

 Certificate anchor Pilgrim's Reception Office